 We understand that your college search and admission process has been greatly impacted by this unprecedented situation.
-During this crisis, the Office of Undergraduate Admissions staff is fully available to assist you via email at ApplyMaryland@umd.edu or by phone at 301.314.TERP (8377).
-Our office hours are 9:00 a.m. to 4:00 p.m, Monday through Friday.
-Follow us on social @ApplyMaryland for the latest news and updates.
+During this crisis, the Office of Undergraduate Admissions staff is fully available to assist you.
+Our contact information is located at the bottom of this page and we encourage you to follow us on social media @ApplyMaryland for the latest news and updates.

 Yes, however, this only applies to students applying for the Spring and Fall 2021 semesters.

 Applicants for the Spring and Fall 2021 semesters have the option of choosing whether to submit an SAT/ACT score and whether those scores will be considered in the review of their application for admission.

 Why is UMD offering test-optional admission for Spring and Fall 2021 applicants?

 Due to the limitations of testing in some areas hardest hit by the COVID-19 pandemic, UMD has decided to allow all students to apply to the university and choose whether to submit official SAT/ACT scores to be used in the evaluation of their application.

 How do I indicate that I would like my application to be evaluated with or without my test scores?

 Within two business days after submitting their application for admission, students will be emailed a link to a brief online form.
 One of the questions on this form will ask whether the student is submitting official SAT/ACT scores to be used in the evaluation of their application for admission.

 What will happen if I have submitted my test scores but indicate that I want my application to be evaluated without them?